Child Care Rapid Renovation Fund

 Successful applicants must complete the funded work and be licensed by August 31, 2021.
 Financial reconciliation must be completed by October 31, 2021.

-Successful applicants may be eligible to receive 100% of budgeted and eligible project costs up to $5,000 per child care space created.
-For example, a project that creates 20 child care spaces would be eligible for up to $100,000 of the project's total budget amount.
+Successful applicants may be eligible to receive 100% of budgeted and eligible project costs up to $5,000 per full-time child care space created.
+For example, a project that creates 20 full-time child care spaces would be eligible for up to $100,000 of the project's total budget amount.

 Consideration may be given to specific regions to meet community need and ensure funding distribution equity.